Skip to Content

 By Kyle Feldscher, CNN

-A little more than three years after a shocking case of the “twisties” caused her to withdraw from Team USA’s attempt at defending its gymnastics team gold, Simone Biles is back under the bright lights of an Olympic final.
+A little more than three years after a shocking case of the “twisties” caused her to withdraw from Team USA’s attempt at defending its gymnastics team gold, Simone Biles was back under the bright lights of an Olympic final.

 It’s hard to overstate just how much this competition is about Biles or how closely watched she is after her shocking exit from this competition in Tokyo.
 On Sunday during qualifying, the 20,000-seat Bercy Arena fell silent – aside from the bursts of cheers that followed her powerful twists and soaring flips and the explosions of noise when she finished her routines.

-Olympic rules state that the top eight gymnasts in qualifying move onto the individual finals, but no nation can have more than two of their gymnasts in the individual contests.
+Only the top eight gymnasts in qualifying move onto the individual finals, but no nation can have more than two of their gymnasts in the individual contests.
 Biles and Lee claimed those all-around spots for the Americans, leaving Chiles – who finished in fourth in qualifying, just behind Lee – on the sidelines.

 The same thing happened in the individual vault qualifying.
 Biles and American Jade Carey will take the US’ spots in the vault finals, leaving Chiles – who again finished in fourth – to watch.